jaywilkas/xpytile/README.md

 ### New features
 Option to set the mouse-cursor in the middle of the new active window, when changed by hotkey.
-  This visual feedback is helpful, especially when the window decoration is turned off.
+&nbsp; &nbsp; _This visual feedback is helpful, especially when the window decoration is turned off._
 Focus can be set to next adjacent window, in the direction of the pressed arrow-key
 Max. number of tiled windows for the currently active tiler can be increased/decreased per hot-key